tytydraco/yessleep/out/I_fought_a_god_and_made_him_bleed.md

 He stood above me at the top of the stairs, Vasiliy’s limp body dangling from his grip.
 Vasiliy, a six-foot mountain man of fat and muscle, hung like a ragdoll, utterly helpless in the hands of this Übermensch.

-My men didn’t hesitate; rifles snapped to shoulders, pistols aimed.
-There was gunfire.
-He just stood there as the bullets bounced off him like harmless raindrops.
+My men didn’t hesitate; they raised their rifles and aimed their pistols.
+First, there was a click.
+Then, there was gunfire.
+But he just stood there as the bullets bounced off him like harmless raindrops.
 Then this demon, draped in shadow, laughed.
 He laughed, my brother, mocking me and my men.

 Then his eyes flared.
 A deep crimson glow, like something straight from hell.